Help

 Playlist Page

 Tap the button located at the bottom right to access the episode’s playlist page, or swipe over to it (the rightmost page).
-Tap the track name to popup information about the track.
+Tap the track name to pop up information about the track.
 You can also quickly skip to a track by tapping its icon.

 Comments Page

 Tap the button located at the bottom left to access the episode’s comments page, or swipe over to it (the leftmost page).
 These are the comments on the episode.
-It is updated automatically whilst listening to live episodes.
+It is updated automatically while listening to live episodes.
 To add a comment, tap the plus button at the bottom right of the screen.

 Note: Comments are not associated with your WFMU account.
 To post from your account, go to the episode’s web page.
 A link to this page is provided in the menu of the comments page.